How Menopause Affects Gut Health (And What to Do)

 – Natural Remedies

-Probiotics and digestive enzymes are two supplements that can further support your digestive system.
+Probiotics and digestive enzymes are two supplements that can further support your digestive system, especially when dealing with menopause and digestive problems.
 Probiotics help to replenish the diverse microbiome found in your gut—which cortisol can deplete—and digestive enzymes help your body break down food more easily.

 Before starting any supplements, though, it’s best to check with a doctor to see if there is a need for supplementation or if your deficiency or gastrointestinal symptoms are due to a medical cause that should be diagnosed.
 Even if you plan to take over-the-counter supplements, you should still check with your doctor first.
 Most people don’t need supplements, so your doctor can help you determine if they will benefit you.